 SciXchange, in collaboration with the Ryerson campus group, Women in Computer Science (WiCS), provides mentorship to female high school students interested in Computer Science.
 WiCS is a supportive student-led initiative for marginalized groups in Computer Science.

 This program provides leadership opportunities for high school students while building competency and knowledge in specific areas like coding, etc. They will receive mentorship and training from Ryerson University students and members of WiCS both on campus and through student-led events in their community.

 Ryerson University supports this innovative mentorship program for female youth interested in technology and entrepreneurship.
 SciXchange will host the Toronto 2019 kick-off event on campus.
-For more information about the program see the Technovation website, external link.
+For more information about the program see our Technovation Girls page.